siimurik/BTE_Lesson/README.md

 # BTE
-Files for the master thesis on the topic named:
+Files for the interactive session on neutron transport:

 ## Development of a simplified Monte Carlo Neutron Transport routine in Python

 List of all the Python packages used: